rybalkinsd/atom/lecture05/presentation/PITCHME.md

 ### Spring provides IoC container
 https://docs.spring.io/spring/docs/current/spring-framework-reference/core.html#beans
-Interface of IoC Container in Spring:
+Interface of **IoC Container** in Spring:
 **org.springframework.context.ApplicationContext**
-It provides interface for accessing beans by name and type as far as basic functionality for
+- methods for accessing application components.
+Inherited from ListableBeanFactory.
+- methods to load file resources in a generic fashion.
+Inherited from the ResourceLoader interface.
+- methods to publish events to registered listeners.
+Inherited from the ApplicationEventPublisher interface.
+- methods to resolve messages, supporting internationalization.
+Inherited from the MessageSource interface.

 ---